-You are cordially invited to attend the 2018 Annual Meeting of Stockholders (the "Meeting") of Capitala Finance Corp. (the "Company") to be held on April 26, 2018 at 8:30 a.m., Eastern Time, at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders (the "Meeting") of Capitala Finance Corp. (the "Company") to be held on May 2, 2019 at 8:30 a.m., Eastern Time, at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.

 The notice of the Meeting and proxy statement accompanying this letter provide an outline of the business to be conducted at the Meeting.
-At the Meeting, you will be asked to: (i) elect two directors of the Company; (ii) ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; and (iii) approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering).
+At the Meeting, you will be asked to: (i) elect two directors of the Company and (ii) approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering).